dddrrreee/cs140e-23win/labs/3-gpio/README.md

 If you've never used a pi before, to get credit for the lab show the following:

-   1. That `code/2-blink.c` correctly blinks two LEDs on pin 20 and 21 in
-      opposite orders (i.e., if 20 is on, 21 should be off and vice versa).
+   1. Modify `code/2-blink.c` to correctly blinks two LEDs on pins in two different banks in opposite orders (i.e., if one pin is on, the other should be off and vice versa).
 (This will point out a subtle mistake people make reading the docs).

    2. That `code/3-input.c` turns on an LED connected to pin 20 when pin 21 is connected to a touch sensor.

 If you have used a pi before, implement `gpio_pullup` and `gpio_pulldown`.
-Ideally you also do some extensions.
+Ideally you also do some extensions --- there are a bunch listed below.
+One nice, quick one:

    - Extension: That you can forward the signal from one pi to another.
      This requires the ability to run two pi's at once (as described